 Having a thorough clean out of your inbox every once in a while will not only help you be more productive, it will also make you feel so much better – more in control and up to date (which, in turn, will make you even more productive!)

 READ MORE >>> How to sort out your overflowing inbox for good!

-2. Only check your emails a couple of times a day
+2. Only check your emails once a day

 One of the easiest ways to sabotage your productivity is leaving your emails open all day, then allowing yourself to be interrupted every time a new email lands in your inbox.

 The reason is very simple… Every time you start a new task there is a warm-up phase – that bit of time it takes your brain to get up to speed with what you are doing.
 If you are constantly stopping and restarting an activity (e.g. writing a blog post), your brain has to keep warming up to the task in hand.
 If each ‘brain warm-up’ takes 5 minutes, and you stop and check your emails 6 times while you are writing that blog post, that’s potentially 30 minutes of lost time right there!